Immigration officials say they had no contact with suspect

-U.S. immigration authorities confirmed they had no contact with a Mexican national suspected of killing a California police officer until the man was arrested last week.
+U.S. immigration authorities say they had no contact with a Mexican national suspected of killing a California police officer until the man was arrested last week.

+The killing rekindled a national debate over sanctuary policies and prompted President Trump to call for tougher border security.

+The disclosure by U.S. Immigration and Customs Enforcement calls into question contentions that suspect Gustavo Perez Arriaga had benefited from policies that forbid local police from cooperating with immigration officials.

 $20 for 365 Days of Unlimited Digital Access